 - Put the cake, still on the cooling rack, over a sheet of parchment or wax paper and pour the glaze over the cake, letting it run down both the inner and outer edges.

 - Let the glaze dry (about 30 to 60 minutes).

 - This cake is freshest within the 24 hours after baking, but it will keep at room temperature for one week, if it lasts that long in your house.

-If you make this maple-glazed old-fashioned donut cake, please comment here or share a pic with me on Instagram.
+If you make this maple-glazed old-fashioned donut cake, please leave a comment.
 Or let me know if you’re a donut lover too and want to see more donut recipes!